fuma-nama/discord-bot-template/README.md

 The dashboard is built for serverless, you are able to deploy it to any serverless hosting platforms such as Vercel, Azure and AWS.

 Notice that the Discord bot server can only be deployed to traditional Node.js Server hosting services, serverless environment is incompatible.

+## Typesafe

+Typesafe is the key to maintain a large codebase.
+Although Javascript + JSDocs is perfect for libraries, it's still recommended to use Typescript for writing applications.

+This template is fully written in Typescript, all the type errors will be reported at build time.